 The European Data Protection Supervisor (EDPS) is an independent supervisory authority which ensures that the EU institutions and bodies meet their obligations with regard to data protection as laid down in the Data Protection Regulation ((EC) No 45/2001).
 The primary duties of the EDPS are supervision, consultation and cooperation.
 The Article 29 Working Party is an independent advisory body on data protection and privacy, set up under Article 29 of the Data Protection Directive.
 It is composed of representatives of the EU national data protection authorities, the EDPS and the Commission.
 It issues recommendations, opinions and working documents.
 The Article 29 Working Party will be replaced by the European Data Protection Board under the new General Data Protection Regulation.

 On 25 January 2012, the Commission published a broad legislative package to reform EU legislation on data protection.
-The proposed reform is aimed at safeguarding personal data across the EU, increasing users’ control of their data and cutting costs for businesses.
+The reform is aimed at safeguarding personal data across the EU, increasing users’ control of their data and cutting costs for businesses.
 Technological progress and globalisation have profoundly changed the way data is collected, accessed and used.
 In addition, the 28 Member States have implemented the 1995 rules in differing ways.
 A single law will do away with the current fragmentation and costly administrative burdens.
-This initiative will help reinforce consumer confidence in online services, providing a much-needed boost to growth, jobs and innovation in Europe.
+This will help to reinforce consumer confidence in online services, providing a much-needed boost to growth, jobs and innovation in Europe.
 The package includes a policy communication on the main political objectives of the reform, a proposal for a general regulation to modernise the principles enshrined in the 1995 Data Protection Directive, and a proposal for a specific directive on the processing of personal data in the area of police and judicial cooperation in criminal matters.
 In December 2015, Parliament (at committee level) and the Council (at ambassadorial level) reached an agreement on the new data protection rules after almost three years of lengthy negotiations.
-Once the regulation and the directive have been formally adopted, the official texts will be published in the Official Journal; the new rules will come into force two years later.
+New rules were published in April 2016 and will apply from May 2018:

 Parliament has always insisted on the need to strike a balance between enhancing security and protecting privacy and personal data.
 It has adopted various resolutions on these sensitive matters, specifically addressing ethno-racial profiling, the Prüm Council Decision on cross-border cooperation in combating terrorism and cross-border crime, the use of body scanners to enhance aviation security, biometrics in passports and common consular instructions, border management, the internet and data mining.